LeoEgidi/pivmet/README.md

 devtools::install_github("leoegidi/pivmet")
 ```

-Example 1: dealing with label switching: relabelling in Bayesian mixture models by pivotal units (fish data)
+Example 1.
+Dealing with label switching: relabelling in Bayesian mixture models by pivotal units (fish data)
 ------------------------------------------------------------------------------------------------------------

 First of all, we load the package and we import the `fish` dataset belonging to the `bayesmix` package: